Danville Smith

-Danville Smith is a South African politician who serves as a Member of the Western Cape Provincial Parliament for the African National Congress.
-Smith is the ANC's spokesperson on local government.
+Danville Smith is a South African politician who served as a Member of the Western Cape Provincial Parliament for the African National Congress.
+Smith was the ANC's spokesperson on local government.

 On 12 May 2021, Smith voluntarily stepped aside as a member of the provincial parliament, in line with the party's national executive committee resolution, as he has been charged with fraud and corruption.
 He had allegedly stolen R25,000 by submitting a fraudulent food parcel invoice for a Mandela Day event, when he was a ward councillor in Lamberts Bay.
 Smith is the first ANC politician in the Western Cape to have stepped aside from their position.